 Inclusivity: The rallying cry of modern terrorism.
 Every organization that is about to be assaulted by tackle-faced social justice warriors gets a committee on inclusivity.
 This a place where lunatics plot to destroy the organization.
 Google started one of these and is now in free fall.
 Node.js is the most recent to be attacked by the ISIS of the West.

 Affirming: Lesbians and middle-aged cat ladies are riddled with self-doubt, because they chose a lifestyle that is at odds with human biology.
-This leads them to create organizations, usually within other organizations, that are designed to tell them that they made the right choice, even if nature says otherwise.
+This leads them to create organizations, usually within other organizations, which are designed to tell them that they made the right choice, even if nature says otherwise.
 Protestant churches have all become affirming as they embrace every anti-Christian lunacy.

 Brave: The Progressive religion is built around the concept of the struggle.
 Prog loonies all imagine themselves as paladins fighting the monster called fascism.
 Therefore, anyone who sallies forth into the public square to preach the good word is called brave.
-The irony is that it is totally safe.
+The irony is that it is safe.
 Antifa is called brave, while the people they are beating with clubs are called cowards.

 Send a message: This is another code word that people in The Hive use in public, but it is not intended for the public.
-When a politicians talks about “sending a message” he means to signal his virtue to the rest of The Hive.
+When a politician talks about “sending a message” he means to signal his virtue to the rest of The Hive.
 The message to the rest of us, if any, is that the person saying it should probably be hurled into the ocean before she gets us killed.

 Problematic: This is a favorite of Prog loonies.
 It means the speech or act in question could be ruled heretical.
 The problem is they lack the words to condemn it and an easy escape route to run away from it.